kamiyo/james-ravel/comments.md

 At reh.
 29, those chords every 4 measures, make sure they’re long enough that we hear the pitches and the quality of the chord.
 Just so you know, in the full score, the right hand goes up an octave the second phrase, then back down:

 Reh.
 32 and 33 - no rushing, and maybe you can start adding some pedal, definitely by 33, just for the left hand arp up, and then can be off.
 I think you really need to feel how the groups of 3 interact with the 2/2 measure.
 This whole section til the end will be easier if it’s not too fast!
+I would also bring out a bit more than you are doing the first notes of each group of 4 climbing up to the final G major arpeggios.

 2nd movement